subhronilsaha/Firechat/README.md

 ## Overview

 Firechat is a simple cloud based messaging service for iOS, which stores and fetches data from the Firebase servers.
-Authentication and Storage are also being handled by Firebase.
+Authentication and Storage are also being handled By Firebase.

 ## Screenshots